Trosia nigropunctigera

-Trosia nigropunctigera, commonly known as the rosy ermine moth, is a lepidopteran in the family Megalopygidae native to the Neotropics.
-These moths are distributed across Costa Rica, Panama, Colombia, Venezuela, Guyana, Ecuador and Peru.
+Trosia nigropunctigera, commonly known as the rosy ermine moth or rosy flannel moth, is a lepidopteran in the family Megalopygidae native to the Neotropics.
+These moths have a wingspan of 45-60mm, and are distributed across Costa Rica, Panama, Colombia, Venezuela, Guyana, Ecuador and Peru.
 The species was first described by David Stephen Fletcher in 1982.

 Description

 The thorax of Trosia nigropunctigera is densely clad with short hairs and is white or straw-coloured with six distinct red spots.
 The forewings are white or pale straw colour with a single row of black spots running across parallel with the rear margin.
-The head, abdomen, legs, and forewings are pink or red.
+The head, abdomen, legs, and forewings are red.